 - If you remain in the ‘outer circle’ you may never become aware of how people on the inner circle are treated

-- It’s difficult to prove because senior NKT use fake identities
+- It’s difficult to prove the online abuse by senior NKT towards ex-members because they use fake identities

 - Many people are too traumatised or fearful to write testimonies that detail their abuse